qlegrand/advent-of-code/README.md

 One strategy I have been following for the past few days is to trial-run my solution on the toy example provided with each problem.
 That has proven effective as it avoided me to "debug in production" :-D.

 For the first time also, I have been re-using a function accross the 2 puzzles

+## Day 5
+I added a small utils module to load test or "real" data

+Puzzle 2 took me a bit more of time, until I realise that the `l(s)` as `location` function of `seed` is a piecewise linear function of slope 1 and varying intercept.
+From there it was a piece of cake to find a way to check all lower bounds of the input spaces and run function on them, instead of brute-forcing it